top of page

 Beyond changing thoughts directly, behavioral experiments provide athletes with concrete evidence that challenges their limiting assumptions.
 This technique follows a scientific method approach:

-1. Identify the belief to test
+1. Identify the belief to test.

-2. Predict the outcome
+2. Predict the outcome.

-3. Design and conduct the experiment
+3. Design and conduct the experiment.

-4. Review results and form conclusions
+4. Review results and form conclusions.

 Daily Thought Diaries in Mental Performance Coach Training

 Mental performance coach training increasingly incorporates daily thought diaries as a foundational tool.
-Unlike single-session thought records, these diaries track patterns across time, revealing consistent response tendencies to both routine and exceptional events.
+Unlike single-session thought records, these diaries track patterns over time, revealing consistent response tendencies to both routine and exceptional events.
+Thought diaries prove most effective when completed consistently over several weeks, capturing thoughts as they occur rather than retrospectively.

-Through these structured CBT techniques, mental performance training delivers measurable improvements in crucial psychological skills including motivation, mental concentration, and self-confidence.
+These structured CBT techniques deliver measurable improvements in crucial psychological skills including motivation, mental concentration, and self-confidence.
+They also help athletes identify recurring thought patterns such as perfectionism or catastrophizing that might otherwise go unnoticed.

 Evaluating CBT Outcomes in Athletic Contexts